 Now consider the spine making way for the kettlebells, allowing the weight to be placed above the hips and carried by the legs.
-See infographic below.
+See the infographic below.

 REST ON THE LEGS, BICEP STRAIN

-If the kettlebells are not resting directly above the legs they’ll be pulling forward causing strain on the biceps, if you experience bicep pain —usually lower bicep— then you should be looking at your racking position, adjusting the base, making sure it’s not pointing forward but to the side or to the back and the bells are resting within the space you made by bringing your chest back.
+If the kettlebells are not resting directly above the legs they’ll be pulling forward causing strain on the biceps if you experience bicep pain —usually lower bicep— then you should be looking at your racking position, adjusting the base, making sure it’s not pointing forward but to the side or to the back and the bells are resting within the space you made by bringing your chest back.

 RACKING POINTS AND CUES

-Following are some racking points and cues you can use to find yourself a proper racking position.
+The following are some racking points and cues you can use to find yourself a proper racking position.

 - The hips are soft, not locked